geeknabil/wiki-django/README.md

 ﻿# wiki-django

-* A wiki web app where you can search for a keyword and start reading
+* A wiki web app where you can search for articles to read

-* with this app you can create your own articles for others to read
+* Also you can create your own articles for others to read

 Usage: